No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 - Stainless Steel Burner – This burner can put out 12,000 BTUs of heat per hour.
 But the big draw is the stainless steel material, which will stop it from obtaining rust damage even if moisture gets down onto its surface.

 - Easy to Start – The grill has an electronic ignition and a built-in thermometer.
 Firing up the grill and getting right to work is quick and efficient.
 Keeping tabs on the temperature of your food inside is made convenient thanks to the thermometer.

 - No Adaptor for Full-Sized Propane Bottle – This is a bummer since you’ll have to stick with smaller propane tanks unless you want to spend a little extra for the adapter.

 6. An expensive but nice option – Solaire Anywhere Portable Infrared Propane Gas Grill

 The Solaire gives your infrared grilling in a super portable, well-designed grill.

-You get 155 in.² of cooking space, running off 1 pound propane cylinders for fuel an optional adapter for connecting larger tanks.
+You get 155 in.² of cooking space, running off 1-pound propane cylinders for fuel and an optional adapter for connecting larger tanks.

 The grill heats up super fast.
-Usually reading to go in 3 munites.
+Usually, ready to go in 3 minutes.